-While the FDA has deemed statins to be safe to use for their intended purpose, no drug is without side effects in susceptible individuals.
-As the use of statin drugs continues to increase and people have been taking statins for a prolonged period that is significantly longer than the time period required for testing drugs, the side effects of statins affects more people than ever before.
+While regulatory agencies have deemed statins to be safe to use for their intended purpose, no drug is without side effects in susceptible individuals.
+As the use of statin drugs continues to increase and people have been taking statins for over a decade - a significantly longer than the time period required for testing drugs - we are learning more about the side effects in large populations.

-The drug companies that manufacture statins have have added a warning to the medicines' advertising and labels that was not present in the earliest advertising.
-The warning tells patients about the possibility of muscle pain and weakness as a rare but serious side effect..
-People who take statin drugs need to heed this warning because in extreme cases the side effects of statins can be fatal.
+The drug companies that manufacture statins have added a warning to the medicines' advertising and labels that was not present when statins first hit the market.
+The warning tells patients about the possibility of muscle pain and weakness as a rare but serious side effect.

 Muscle pain and muscle weakness are two of the main side effects of statin drugs.
 The scientists who study this put them in a category called muscle-related adverse effects (MAEs) Another common side effect is memory loss.
 Anyone who is taking statin drugs for any reason should be aware of these side effects and their symptoms.
 The medical establishment recommends that anyone who suspects they are experiencing any of the possible statin side effects consult with their caregiver.

-Patients complaining of muscle weakness or soreness are often evaluated with ankle-brachial indices to measure differences in blood pressure through the body, which can be a sign of vascular disease.
+Patients complaining of muscle weakness or soreness are often evaluated with ankle-brachial index devices to measure differences in blood pressure through the body, which can be a sign of vascular disease.

-Creatine kinase levels in the blood can be measured to look for clinical myopathy or rhab.
-Because these levels naturally rise after strenuous exertion, they are usually not measured within 72 hours of exercise.
+Creatine kinase levels in the blood can be measured to look for clinical myopathy or rhabdomyolysis.
+Because these levels naturally rise after strenuous exertion, they are not measured within 72 hours of exercise.

 While most people who experience muscle pain will return to normal after discontinuing statin use, some susceptible individuals suffer permanent muscle damage from statin use.

 There are over 100 types of neuropathy, each with its own cluster of symptoms that can be diagnosed by a neurologist.
 For susceptible individuals, the use of a statin drug can interfere with proper functioning of the peripheral nerves.
-Researchers assume that the build-up of statins in the body causes neuropathy in some individuals.
+Scientists think that the build-up of statins in the body causes neuropathy in some individuals.

 Muscle weakness is frequently a symptom of neuropathy and the muscle weakness may develop in a matter of days or may slowly progress over weeks or months.
-Individuals may simply not recognize the progressive muscle weakness and excuse the symptoms away as the result of being tired, overdoing or just getting older.
-For those who take statins, keep muscle weakness in mind as it “could be a sign of a rare but serious side effect.”
+Individuals may simply not recognize the progressive muscle weakness and excuse the symptoms away as the result of being tired, overexertion, or just getting older.
+For those who take statins, keep muscle weakness in mind as it could be a sign of a side effect that requires medical attention.

 Other symptoms of neuropathy include: numbness, tingling, and pricking sensations; burning pain (especially at night); and/or sensitivity to touch.
 If left undiagnosed, neuropathy can lead to deterioration of the muscles and paralysis.
 Remember that we all need throat muscles to swallow, chest muscles to breathe, and that the heart is a muscle.
 In the extreme, severe neuropathy as a side effect to statin use can lead to death.